Eschatologue/CM_wiki/docs/class/barbarian/giant.md

 ### Level 3: Giant's Havoc

 Your rage pulls strength from the primal might of giants, transforming you into a hulking force of destruction.
-When your **:class-abl-rage: Rage**{ .em } is active, you gain the following benefits:
+When your **:ui-rage: Rage**{ .em } is active, you gain the following benefits:

 **Giant's Cleaver**{ .inl } You choose one weapon you are holding and infuse it with primordial power.
 It gains the :weapon-prop-thrown: Thrown (20/60) property and if it already has the Thrown property its normal and long range increase by 20 feet.
 If you throw the weapon, it instantly reappears in your hand after you hit or miss a target.
 The weapon's infusion is suppressed while a creature other than you wields it.